Barriers to Communication

-Many a times, when we try to communicate we get hindrances between the communication processes.
-These hindrances, problems or breakdowns are known as barriers to communication.
-These barriers will lead to ineffective communication, delay in transfer, misunderstanding of message etc. barrier to communication are broadly classified into these four categories:
+Many times, when we try to communicate we get hindrances between the communication processes.
+These hindrances, problems, or breakdowns are known as barriers to communication.
+These barriers will lead to ineffective communication, delay in transfer, misunderstanding of message, etc. barrier to communication is broadly classified into these four categories:

 - Semantic barriers